 Worst One-liner: “WAAAAAAAAA!”

 Halle Berry is hot, and Halle Berry is even a decent actress.
 But what Halle Berry is not is an action star.
 She has an affinity for playing comic characters, or sunbathing topless (Swordfish); Berry is best suited for roles where she is not wearing a fitted leather costume with strategically placed tears in it.

 Worst One-liner: “White Russian, no ice, no vodka… hold the Kahlua.”

 Steve Austin – What Was The Movie Called Again?

 For some reason, big white guys on steroids think they can perfect their acting skills in the WWE.
 Steve Austin is no exception.

 Worst One-liner: “Sounds like you’ve had a hard life…good thing it’s over!”

 By 1991, Corey Haim was on the decline, and rollerblades were on their way to mainstream success.
 And for some reason, a team of producers got together and thought Haim would be a good fit for the rollerblade-apocalypse movie known as Prayer for the Rollerboys.
 Haim starred as a kid who helps a gang of ‘bladers save the world.
 This film simply should not have been created – ever.

 Dolph Lundgren- Universal Soldier Franchise

 Everyone knows that Rocky IV was awesome, and to this day I still think of Dolph Lundgren as a Soviet boxer.
-But, unfortunately for everyone, this guy is still continuing to put out Universal Solider movies.
-Now at Universal Soldier 14, if you have seen one, you have seen them all – quite possible the worst action film franchise of all time.
+But, unfortunately for everyone, this guy continued to put out Universal Solider movies.
+There were 6 Universal Soldier movies from 1992 to 2012, and if you have seen one, you have seen them all – quite possibly the worst action film franchise of all time.